 What Should Garlic Actually Look Like?

-Fresh garlic has a white to yellow colored flesh once the papery skin is removed.
+Fresh garlic has white to yellow-colored flesh once the papery skin is removed.
 Green or blue garlic is not its natural color.

 If Garlic is Cured and Stored properly it would not lose its natural color.

 Is it safe to eat Green or Blue Garlic?